Generic Name: ioversol (eye oh VERS ol)

-Optiray 240 is injected into a vein or artery through an IV.
+Optiray 240 is given as an infusion into a vein or artery.
 A healthcare provider will give you this injection.

 Drink extra fluids before and after your radiologic test.
 Optiray 240 can cause you to get dehydrated, which can lead to dangerous effects on your kidneys.
 Follow your doctor's instructions about the types and amount of fluids you should drink before and after your test.

 Older adults may need special care to avoid becoming dehydrated.
 Your kidney function may need to be checked after you have received Optiray 240.

 Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when Optiray 240 is injected.

 Some people receiving Optiray 240 have had delayed reactions 30 to 60 minutes after injection.
 Your caregivers will watch you during this time to make sure you do not have unwanted side effects or delayed reactions.